Equipment

 Certification

 Biosafety cabinets must be inspected and certified on an annual basis by a certified vender.
 Annual certification ensures that the cabinet is in good working condition and will keep the individual, the environment, and depending on the class the product/sample safe.
-If your cabinet is new or otherwise has not been inspected within the last year, please reach out to the Biosafety Office for guidance, but some of the usual vendors that service our campus include:
+If your cabinet is new or otherwise has not been inspected within the last year, please reach out to EHS Biosafety for guidance, but some potential vendors that service our campus include:

 Moving/Relocation of BSCs